ACH Routing Number

 Sub Savings/Money Market: the six digit account number followed by a dash and the share ID. example: XXXXXX-10

 Checking: Use the six digit account number followed by the checking ID number and the check digit: XXXXXX90X.
 The "check digit" is the last number shown on your account number at the bottom of your checks.
-If you don't have printed checks, call the Contact Center at 800.258.3115 to get your check digit.
+You can also find it in your account info inside online and mobile banking.
+If you don't have printed checks, or you don't have access to online banking, call the Contact Center at 800.258.3115 to get your check digit.

 One of the most common questions we hear is “What is TwinStar’s routing number?”